migueldeicaza/mlist/README.md

 ```

 The first is the model provider, which should return data on
 demand, and the number of rows on it.
-The `group_col'
+The `group_col`
 is the column queried to perform groupings, you can choose any
 grouping style you want with this function.